eConsent Initiative

 What is eConsent about?

-eConsent refers to using digital components (e.g. tiered consent, glossary, quiz, videocalls, system integrations, reports) to support and improve the overall consenting process for all stakeholders involved.
-Digital components can be used in one or more of the consenting process steps.
+eConsent refers to using digital features (e.g. tiered consent, glossary, quiz, videocalls, reports) to support and improve the overall consenting process for all stakeholders involved.
+Digital fetures can be used in one or more of the consenting process steps.

 There is no one size fits all eConsent model.
 Each study, each country, each site, each participant might have different needs.